Oklahoma Access to Justice

 Every Oklahoman should have equal access to the justice system, regardless of where they live, who they are, or how much money they make.
 Ensuring equal access protects the most vulnerable members of our community, while promoting a strong economy, public safety, and fairness for all.

-The Oklahoma Access to Justice Commission & Foundation aim to expand access to and enhance the quality of justice in civil legal matters for low-income Oklahomans.
+The Oklahoma Access to Justice Foundation aims to expand access to and enhance the quality of justice in civil legal matters for low-income Oklahomans.